Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 I do see that.

-There are, but you could, you could never do it enough to remind people of the value of service.
+but you could never do it enough to remind people of the value of service.

 I typically talk about it.